abbeymart/mc-data-table/README.md

   const dataStats: GetRecordStats = ref({

   })
+  const fetchAlertResult = ref<DataFetchAlertResult>({})

   // Data may be fetch in batches for table-records view
   // sample dataFetch for the next skip-limit records const dataFetch = async (val: DataFetchAlertResult) => {
     // store fetchAlertResult
     fetchAlertResult.value = val
-    // perform the required crud-action/task
-    if (val.fetchAlert) {
+    // perform the required read-query task using the skip and limit values from val(DataFetchAlertResult) if (val.fetchAlert) {
       await appStore.getAppRequest({
         skip : val.skip,